 Doing your research to make sure that you buy the best bike trailer for your child but don’t want to overpay either?
 Make sure that the Hamax Outback is on your list of options.
 Not as well known in the U.S. market as the Thule Chariot or the Burley Cub, the Hamax Outback offers many of the same features as these high-end trailers at a much more reasonable price point.

 Like its competitors, the Hamax Outback offers a wide variety of options for active parents.
 In addition to the bike trailer, the Outback can be converted to a stroller, jogger, and a ski trailer.
-We’ve tested it in the first three configurations and will test out the ski attachment once we get some snow this winter.

 Review in a Nutshell